 So what can we do with this information?
 One thing we can do is to make you aware of risk factors so you can get screened for pancreatic cancer early.
 At River Edge Dental, we perform genetic testing of oral bacteria, so you’ll know whether you have these oral bacteria and can talk to your doctor about your risk levels.
 You can also keep an eye out for other warning symptoms, such as changes in appetite, taste, or weight.

 Your oral health is intimately connected to your overall health, and we strive to make sure all of our patients live long, healthy, happy lives.
-If you are looking for a River Edge dentist that is concerned about your overall health, please call 201-343-4044 for an appointment at the River Edge Dental Center for General & Cosmetic Dentistry.
+If you are looking for a dentist that is concerned about your overall health, please call 201-343-4044 for an appointment at River Edge Dental, New Jersey’s center for general & cosmetic dentistry.